Fred Hochberg: Public service and academic career

 After Hochberg's tenure at the U.S. Export-Import Bank he was named a fellow at the Institute of Politics at the University of Chicago in the fall of 2017 and the Institute of Politics at Harvard University in the spring of 2018.
 Following his fellowships, Hochberg wrote Trade is Not a Four Letter Word: How Six Everyday Products Make the Case for Trade, his first book.
-The book is described as the antidote to today’s acronym-laden trade jargon pitched to voters with simple promises that rarely play out so one-dimensionally.
-The book was published by Simon & Schuster on January 14, 2020 in advance of voting getting underway in the 2020 Democratic Presidential primaries.
+The book is described as the antidote to today's acronym-laden trade jargon pitched to voters with simple promises that rarely play out so one-dimensionally.
+The book was published by Simon & Schuster on January 14, 2020, in advance of voting getting underway in the 2020 Democratic presidential primaries.
 The book was met with critical praise and has been referred to as "a sprightly and clear-eyed testimonial to the value of globalization" and “a rousing, well-argued defense of global trade in a time of isolationist entrenchment."

 LGBTQ activism

 Beginning in the 1970s Hochberg has a long history of LGBTQ activism, including serving as co-chair of the Human Rights Campaign, a prominent lesbian and gay rights group.
 In the April 2007 issue of Out Magazine he was ranked the 15th most powerful gay person in America.
-Hochberg is also a founder of the Bohnett Leaders Fellowship, an executive education program for state and local elected officials through the LGBTQ Victory Institute in partnership with the Kennedy School of Government at Harvard University.
+Hochberg is also a founder of the Bohnett Leaders Fellowship, an executive education program for state and local elected officials through the LGBTQ Victory Institute in partnership with Harvard Kennedy School at Harvard University.

 Corporate and non-profit boards

 Hochberg has been dedicated to public policy, community service and philanthropic involvement in expanding access to capital, civil rights, education and the arts.
-He currently serves on the boards of the Meridian International Center and the American Theatre Wing and has recently been a member of the boards of the Woodrow Wilson International Center for Scholars, New York City's Citizens Budget Commission, and FINCA International.
+He currently serves on the boards of the Meridian International Center and the American Theatre Wing and has recently been a member of the boards of the Woodrow Wilson International Center for Scholars, New York City's Citizens Budget Commission. and FINCA International.
 From 2008 to 2009 he was a member of the Board of Commissioners of the Port Authority of New York and New Jersey.

 He has also served on the boards of Playwrights Horizons and the Wolfsonian Art Museum, and on the Democratic National Committee.